 In order to receive credit for a pre-college course, the student must attend at least 85% of the required contact hours.
 If the student misses hours in excess of 15%, the student will be dropped from the course by the instructor.
 In no case will a student receive credit for a course if he/she has missed in excess of 15% of the required contact hours.
 The grade provided will follow the guidelines outlined in the RCC Drop/Add Policy.
-Absences are calculated with the first scheduled class even though a student may register late.
+Regardless of when a student registers, absences are calculated beginning with the first scheduled class.
 Based on contact hours, the number of hours that may be missed for a pre-college course is outlined below:

-Pre-College Courses (Developmental Education) Contact Hours Credit Hours 15% OST-080 Keyboarding Literacy 48 2 7.2 DRE-096 Integrated Reading and Writing 56 3 8.4 DRE-097 Integrated Reading and Writing II 56 3 8.4 DRE-098 Integrated Reading and Writing III 56 3 8.4 DMS-003 Developmental Math Shell 60 3 9 DMS-002 Developmental Math Shell 40 2 6 DMS-001 Developmental Math Shell 20 1 3
+Pre-Colle (Developn Contact Hours Credit Hours 15%

+CHM-090 Chemistry Concepts 64 4 9.6

+OST-080 Keyboarding Literacy 48 2 7.2

+DRE-096 Integrated Reading and Writing 56 3 8.4

+DRE-097 Integrated Reading and Writing II 56 3 8.4

+DRE-098 Integrated Reading and Writing III 56 3 8.4

+DMS-003 Developmental Math Shel l 60 3 9

+DMS-002 Developmental Math Shel l 40 2 6

+DMS-001 Developmental Math Shel l 20 1 3

+DMA-065 Algebra for Precalculus 40 2 6